Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

-In \listingref{stencil_streams} we use FIFOs to implement the delay buffering pattern, instantiated on lines~\ref{code:north_buffer}-\ref{code:center_buffer}.
-We only read the south element from memory each iteration (\coderef{read_south}), which we store in the central delay buffer (\coderef{push_buffers}).
-This element is then reused after $M$ cycles (i.e., delayed for $M$ cycles), when it is used as the east value (\coderef{pop_center}), shifted in registers for two cycles until it is used as the west value (\coderef{shift_registers}), after which it is pushed to the north buffer (\coderef{push_buffers}), and reused for the last time after $M$ cycles on \coderef{pop_north}.
+In \listingref{stencil_streams} we use cyclically indexed line buffers to implement the delay buffering pattern, instantiated as arrays on lines~\ref{code:north_buffer}-\ref{code:center_buffer}.
+We only read the south element from memory each iteration (\coderef{read_south}), which we store in the center line buffer (\coderef{push_buffers_1}).
+This element is then reused after $M$ cycles (i.e., ``delayed'' for $M$ cycles), when it is used as the east value (\coderef{pop_center}), propagated to the north buffer (\coderef{push_buffers_0}), shifted in registers for two cycles until it is used as the west value (\coderef{shift_registers}), and reused for the last time after $M$ cycles on \coderef{pop_north}.
+The resulting circuit is illustrated in \figureref{jacobi_buffering}.

 \listingref{stencil_sliding} demonstrates the shift register pattern used to express the stencil buffering scheme, which is supported by the Intel OpenCL toolflow.
-Rather than creating each individual delay buffer required to propagate values, a single array is used, which is ``shifted'' every cycle using unrolling (\coderef{shift_registers}).
-The compute elements access elements of this array directly using \emph{constant indices}, relying on the tool to infer the partitioning into individual buffers (akin to loop idiom recognition~\cite{bacon}) that we did explicitly in \listingref{stencil_streams}.
+Rather than creating each individual delay buffer required to propagate values, a single array is used, which is ``shifted'' every cycle using unrolling (lines~\ref{code:shift_shift_register_0}-\ref{code:shift_shift_register_1}).
+The computation accesses elements of this array using \emph{constant indices only} (\coderef{constant_indices}), relying on the tool to infer the partitioning into individual buffers (akin to loop idiom recognition~\cite{compiler_transformations}) that we did explicitly in \listingref{stencil_streams}.
 The implicit nature of this pattern requires the tool to specifically support it.
-For more detail on buffering stencil codes we refer to other works on the subject~\cite{ppopp_poster, opencl_stencil_optimization_1}.
-The buffering circuit is illustrated in \figureref{jacobi_buffering}.
+For more detail on buffering stencil codes we refer to other works on the subject~\cite{stencilflow, stencil_opencl_optimization_waidyasooriya}.

 Opportunities for delay buffering often arise naturally in pipelined programs.
-If we consider the transposed matrix multiplication code in \listingref{gemm_transposed}, we notice that the read from \texttt{acc} on \coderef{acc_reset} and the write on \coderef{acc_write} are both sequential, and cyclical with a period of $P$ cycles.
-We could therefore use the shift register abstraction for this array, or replace it with an explicit FIFO buffer.
+If we consider the transposed matrix multiplication code in \listingref{gemm_transposed}, we notice that the read from \texttt{acc} on \coderef{acc_reset} and the write on \coderef{acc_write} are both sequential, and cyclical with a period of $M$ cycles.
+We could therefore also use the shift register abstraction for this array.
 The same is true for the accumulation code in \listingref{cross_input_after}.